byui-cit/cit470/ab1/README.md

     - the endpoint device in the secure zone cannot ping or otherwise connect to any Internet host in the **outside** zone.

 ### Deliverable
+Upload an illustrated tutorial, in which you explain what you did and how you accomplished it.
+- your document should be clear enough that one of your peers would be able to follow your instructions and accomplish the same tasks.
+- identify any difficult or challenging parts of the project, and clearly explain how you diagnosed and overcame your obstacles.
+- include a few cropped screen captures where appropriate.

 ### Scoring Rubric
+- If your tutorial satisfies every requirement outlined above, you will earn a passing score (one point).
+- If your tutorail does not satisfy any one of the above requirements, you will earn no points.
+Your must then address any deficiencies and re-upload corrected documents until you earn the passing score.

 ### Hints
+- A fresh install of GNS3 already includes several switch and endpoint device node templates, including Ethernet Switch, NAT (cloud), and VPCS.
+  - To download the "webterm" endpoint, select "New template" from the file menu, and choose to install it from the GNS3 server.
+You'll find "webterm" in the list of guest appliances.
+  - To download a "firewall" device, select "New template" from the file menu, and choose to install it from the GNS3 server.
+Suitable free firewall VM options include: IPFire, OPNsense, OpenWrt, pfSense, Untangle NG, or VyOS.
+(Most of the rest of the available firewalls and routers listed are commercial VMs that require purchased licenses.)